Replacing the insulation in your skoolie walls is an important step. For a few reasons:

 - The insulation we bought came 3.5 inches thick.
 The lower part of the walls in 2 inches thick.
 We could have compacted it to fit, but this will result in lost R-value.
 So we decided to reduce the thickness of each piece of insulation for the lower walls.
 To do this:

-- Build a three-sided frame that matches the width and length of your insulation.
+- Build a three-sided frame that matches the width and length of the batting.
 Construct it with wood cut at 2″ width.
 It will look like this:

 Step 2 – Cut the pieces of insulation for the lower walls